Hangovers: Definition, Causes, Symptoms, Remedies, How Long It Last and How to Fix It

 Hangovers suppress the immune system by inducing an inflammatory response, which makes you more susceptible to infections temporarily.

-Can Frequent Hangovers Lead To Permanent Brain Damage?
+Can Frequent Hangovers Lead to Permanent Brain Damage?

 Repeated hangovers, especially those involving heavy alcohol consumption, contribute to long-term cognitive decline and brain damage due to neurotoxic effects and vitamin deficiencies.
 Robert Swift’s 1998 study, ‘alcohol hangover,’ attributes hangover symptoms to several causes, including the direct physiological effects of alcohol on the brain and other organs.